edgexfoundry/edgex-docs/getting-started/Ch-GettingStartedGoDevelopers.rst

                         /edgex-go

 In this case, your $GOPATH environment variable should be set to ~/go.

+**Note** - with the advent of modules (Go 1.11 or later), you can setup your environment differently - and specifically placing code outside of your GOPATH to avoid conflicts with solutions that are not using go modules.
+See https://medium.com/mindorks/create-projects-independent-of-gopath-using-go-modules-802260cdfb51 for more details.
+For simplicity, this guide adheres to the folders and GOPATH approach.
+#TODO - refactor this section or add info on how to setup independent of GOPATH

 EdgeX relies on many modules (some external and some EdgeX created).
 This directory structure allows the modules to be automatically pulled and deposited into the appropriate place in this directory tree - thereby supporting the build processes.